eldoy/presang/README.md

 * its attributes
 * an array tags to be rendered inside of it

-Find and manipulate HTML element with `q` and `qa`, they are the same as `document.querySelector` and `document.querySelectorAll`.
-These two work only in the browser.
+Find and manipulate HTML elements with `q` and `qa`.
+They are the same as `document.querySelector` and `document.querySelectorAll`, and only work in the browser.

 ```javascript
 // Write this